Al-Biruni: The Great Father of Indology

 In Indology

 “I will not present the arguments of our opponents to refute them because I think that this is wrong.
-My book is nothing more than a historic record of facts.
+My book is nothing more than a historical record of facts.
 I will put in the hands of the reader the theories of the Hindus exactly as they are, and I will mention in the context some theories of the Greeks, explaining the relationship between them”, said Al-Biruni in his book.
 (1910, vol. 1, p.7; 1958, p.5)

-• Hindus Muslims conflict
+- Hindus Muslims Conflict

 An example of Al-Biruni’s analysis is his analysis of why some Hindus hate Muslims.
 Al-Biruni points out at the beginning of his book how Muslims struggled to learn the knowledge and culture of the Hindus.
 He explains that Hinduism and Islam are very different from each other.
 Hinduism also suffered destructive attacks on many cities in the eleventh century, which – as Al-Biruni claims – contributed to the Hindus’ suspicion of all outsiders, not just Muslims.